Content Creator For Impact Volunteer Program in Split - Croatia

 If you want to volunteer with an NGO in a particular field, please note this in your application.
 NGOs generally won’t have an abundance of resources available, so you should bring your own laptop, design software (Adobe Creative Suite or equivalent) and/or camera equipment.

-Why do Creative Technologies volunteering in Split with IVHQ?
+Why do Content Creator For Impact volunteering in Split with IVHQ?

-When you volunteer on the Creative Technologies project in Croatia you’ll be adding value to the local community, while also developing personally and professionally by:
+When you volunteer on the Content Creator For Impact project in Croatia you’ll be adding value to the local community, while also developing personally and professionally by:

 - Supporting the work of local NGOs